hsyu-sudo/linux--journey/kernel and user.md

 ## User Space vs. Kernel Space
 * The kernel spece is the memory area that is reserved to kernel.
 It is accessed protected so that user applications can not access it directly.
 * The user space is the memory area that is reserved to a particular user process.
 It can be directly accessed from code running in kernel mode.

+# System Calls
+A system call is an interface between user space and kernel space.